varakumar1105/cap-stone-sample-app/README.md

 ## Todos

-- [ ] Write an API call that accepts project id and user id
+- [ ] Write an API call that accepts project id and the user id
-- [ ] Get the project `client.zip` and `server.zip` from the S3 using project id and user id and extract them here
+- [ ] Get the projects `client.zip` and `server.zip` from the S3 using the project id and user id and extract them here

+  Note: Unlike here, `client` and `server` folders will not be provided.
+We need to get them from S3
-- [ ] Run the frontend and backend servers and then run tests using above commands
+- [ ] Start the frontend and backend servers, then run the tests with the above commands
-- [ ] Compress the `test-results` folder which we get after running test cases and upload it to the S3 and provide the S3 URL
+- [ ] After running test cases, compress the `test-reports` folder and upload it to S3, providing the URL to S3.